margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 3 Voices: Your mentor told you the lesson taught, the historian with the facts. your tender, heartfelt, poetic response to what you learned

 # Poetry #
+## Singing Cowboys ##
+It's mind-blowing, and wind-sweeping
+When thinking the msuic is all for you
+It's really not, the music is for everyone
+It reaches us all in slightly different ways
+It expands all of our hearts to understand one another better

+## The Same Metaphor, A Different Story ##
+It's the same metaphor, but a different story
+It's the same culture, but different perspectives
+It's the same truth, but different journeys
+We are all weaving in and ot and learning the same lessons in different colors

+Each one of us individual
+Each one of us a link in the chain
+Each one of us giving another something deeper to know about himself Each one of us expanding higher and wider

+## It's a Blue-Eyed, Blonde-Haired Thing ##
+It's a blue-eyed, blonde-haired thing
+But don't we love our brown-haired, blue-eyed sisters?
+They keep us going

 ## Cowboys Singing ##
 People had warned of the trope before but the trope really came to to my ears It was wind sweeping and mind blowing